Your Relationship Archetype is a Unicorn

 The great news is…

-Fun time with women will help you soften with men.
+Fun time spent with women you trust will help you soften with men.
 Unicorns often isolate so prioritize women who make it safe to be real and let your guard down so it becomes more natural!

 Of course, we all need alone time to recharge!
 But don't use it as an excuse to isolate completely.
 Mix it up with group hikes, relaxing yoga classes, sound baths… to let yourself rest around others.